Skip to Main Content

 Planning Your Visit

 L'Atelier de Joël Robuchon operates Thursday through Monday from 5 to 9 pm, with Tuesday and Wednesday dark.
-The Tuesday-Wednesday closure is a standard pattern for high-end Strip restaurants that concentrate their service on peak nights, so booking on a Thursday or Friday opening is often more accessible than weekend seatings.
-The restaurant is inside MGM Grand, making it walkable from a cluster of mid-Strip properties; for guests staying elsewhere, the MGM Grand is well-served by the Las Vegas Monorail.
-The Forbes Four-Star designation and Google rating of 4.7 across 596 reviews indicate consistent service delivery, though the counter format means capacity is limited and advance booking is advisable for weekend evenings.
+The restaurant is closed Tuesday and Wednesday, so Thursday and Friday can be easier nights to book than weekends.
+The restaurant is inside MGM Grand, making it convenient for guests staying on or near the Strip.
+The Google rating of 4.7 across 648 reviews indicates consistent service delivery, though the counter format means capacity is limited and advance booking is advisable for weekend evenings.
 For those planning a broader Las Vegas dining programme, our full Las Vegas restaurants guide maps the wider field.
 Supplement your trip planning with our Las Vegas hotels guide, bars guide, wineries guide, and experiences guide.
 Those extending beyond Nevada should also consider Emeril's in New Orleans for a contrasting American fine-dining register.

 At a Glance